andrewpking/therapywithdiana/README.md

 - **CSS:** Custom styling to create an inviting and visually consistent layout.

-- **JavaScript:** Enhancing user interactivity and powering the appointment booking system.
+- **PHP:** Allowing people to send a message directly through the contact page.

 ## Contributions and Maintenance